-The journal’s review board consists of over 30 students from York University, the University of Toronto, Laval University, McMaster University, and the University of Cambridge.
-This past year, we have been working tirelessly on our next issue, reviewing articles submitted from across North America.
-Our publication ratio is typically 16-25%.
+The journal’s review board has consisted of students from York University, the University of Toronto, Laval University, McMaster University, and the University of Cambridge.
+This past year, we have been working tirelessly on our next issue, reviewing articles submitted from across North America and Europe.

 CDD was conceived by, and is managed entirely by, graduate students, under the auspices of the Critical Disability Studies graduate program.
 Our objective is to create an academic space where graduate students might make valuable contributions to the expanding field of critical disability studies.
 In an environment where we are pressured by the mandate to publish or perish, and yet are given very few opportunities to compete successfully for space in journals, this journal is meant to facilitate an academic community and to provide a more promising opportunity to gain exposure for their work in the public sphere for people just beginning their careers.